 DIVISION 7: JONQUILS

-Instead of the flat leaves found in most daffodils, jonquils have dark green, tube-shaped leaves that resemble rushes.
-Strongly fragrant, they feature 3 or more small blooms to a stem.
+Instead of the flat leaves characteristic of most daffodils, jonquils have dark green, tube-shaped leaves that resemble rushes.
+The flowers are strongly fragrant and feature three or more small blooms to a stem.
 Although they are traditionally yellow, jonquils are also now available in white/yellow combinations.
 Great for naturalizing.
 Try Pueblo or Bell Song.

 Yellow jonquil daffodils